Aesgeroth/DeepSea/Raid Crafting Recipes.md

 Raid 3: Phoenix Feather, Eternal Flame

-# Infos:
+# Info:

 Craft Ring at Wood Trader for 50 Lumber (with materials as listed below)

-Select Stat for Ring at Wood Trader for 30 Lumber
+Select Stat for Ring at Wood Trader for 30 Lumber (with materials as listed below)

-Upgrade Ring at Wood Trader (N)
+Upgrade Ring at Wood Trader (N) (with materials as listed below)

 # Weapon Crafting (Class Weapons):

 Heart of Infernal (Red Orb) + Heart of Infernal (Yellow Orb) + Heart of Infernal (Green Orb) + Abyssal Medal (5.000.000 Health/Mana) + Abyssal Treasure Weapon +7 = Incomplete Deep Sea Essence [Special Weapon] [Automatic combination when you walk to the Fountain in 2nd town] (Increased Damage by 7M, Increased Health/Mana by 7M)

 Incomplete Deep Sea Essence + Infernal Stone (Blue) 5x = The Essence of the Deep Sea [Special Weapon] [Automatic combination when you click on the stone with 5 stacked Infernal Stone (Blue) ] (Increased Damage by 10M, Increased Health/Mana by 10M + Ability Improvements)

 # Basic Ring & Specialties: